michael105/minilib/doc/minilib.md

 fprintfs       int fprintfs( FILE* F, char *fmt, ...);

-               prints formatted to the stream F.only %s is recognized.no mini_buf needed, so using fprintfs instead of fprintf can save some sections / bytes.
+               prints formatted to the stream F.only %s and %c are recognized.no mini_buf needed, so using fprintfs instead of fprintf can save some sections / bytes.
                (src/fprintfs.c: 10)

 fprints        #define fprints(F,str) write(fileno(F),str,strlen(str))